 An alien is entitled to a variety of procedural safeguards before being subject to this permanent bar.
 They include

-(1) notice to the alien of the consequences of filing a frivolous application; (2) a specific finding by the Immigration Judge or the Board that the alien knowingly filed a frivolous application; (3) sufficient evidence in the record to support the finding that a material element of the asylum application was deliberately fabricated; and (4) an indication that the alien has been afforded sufficient opportunity to account for any discrepancies or implausible aspects of the claim.
+(2) a specific finding by the Immigration Judge or the Board that the alien knowingly filed a frivolous application; (3) sufficient evidence in the record to support the finding that a material element of the asylum application was deliberately fabricated; and (4) an indication that

 Y-L, 24 I. & N. Dec. at 155 (applying 8 U.S.C. § 1158(d)(4)(A) and 8 C.F.R. § 208.20).
-The ETA has clarified that the IJ must address the question of frivolousness separately from any adverse credibility determination, id. at 156, and must provide "cogent and convincing reasons" for finding, by a preponderance of the evidence, deliberate fabrication of a material element of the claim, id. at 158.
+The BIA has clarified that the IJ must address the question of frivolousness separately from any adverse credibility determination, id. at 156, and must provide “cogent and convincing reasons” for finding, by a preponderance of the evidence, deliberate fabrication of a material element of the claim, id. at 158.

-Zheng's initial petition unquestionably contained deliberately fabricated material elements, and she received the safeguards described in the BIA's decision in Y-L. First, before accepting her initial application, the IJ gave Zheng both oral and written warnings about the consequences of proceeding with a frivolous application.
+Zheng’s initial petition unquestionably contained deliberately fabricated material elements, and she received the safeguards described in the BIA’s decision in Y-L. First, before accepting her initial application, the IJ gave Zheng both oral and written warnings about the consequences of proceeding with a frivolous application.
 Zheng said she understood the consequences, and she swore that her application was truthful.
 Second, the IJ made a specific finding that Zheng knowingly filed a frivolous asylum application, which was not part of an adverse credibility determination.
 Third, as noted above, the evidence supporting the frivolousness finding was uncontroverted.
-Finally, Zheng was given an opportunity to account for the falsehood; she explained that she had intentionally lied because of the snakehead's instructions to do so.[5]
+Finally, Zheng was given an opportunity to account for the falsehood; she explained that she had intentionally lied because of the snake-head’s instructions to do so.
+5

-*181 But although we conclude that Zheng's petition contained deliberately fabricated material elements and that the IJ followed the appropriate procedures, we remand to the BIA to consider antecedent issues concerning the applicability of the frivolousness statute to an asylum application that is filed and then withdrawn before a decision on its merits.
-Specifically, we invite the BIA to consider the following questions: (1) Is the IJ's authority to "determine[] that an alien has knowingly made a frivolous application for asylum" limited to circumstances in which the IJ makes "a final determination on such application"?
+*181 But although we conclude that Zheng’s petition contained deliberately fabricated material elements and that the IJ followed the appropriate procedures, we remand to the BIA to consider antecedent issues concerning the applicability of the frivolousness statute to an asylum application that is filed and then withdrawn before a decision on its merits.
+Specifically, we invite the BIA to consider the following questions: (1) Is the IJ’s authority to “determine[ ] that an alien has knowingly made a frivolous application for asylum” limited to circumstances in which the IJ makes “a final determination on such application”?
 8 U.S.C. § 1158(d)(6) (emphasis added).
 (2) Does an IJ retain any discretion under 8 U.S.C. § 1158(d)(6) to decline to make a frivolousness finding even if she finds that the statutory and regulatory conditions for frivolousness have been met?
 We discuss these questions in turn.

-1. Whether the IJ's authority to "determine[] that an alien has knowingly made a frivolous application for asylum" is limited to circumstances in which the IJ makes "a final determination on such application."
+1. Whether the IJ’s authority to “determine[ ] that an alien has knowingly made a frivolous application for asylum” is limited to circumstances in which the IJ makes “a final determination on such application.”

 A provision in § 1158(d)(6) states that, if the Attorney General determines that an alien has knowingly made a frivolous asylum application, “the alien shall be permanently ineligible for any benefits under this chapter, effective as of the date of a final determination on such application.”
 8 U.S.C. § 1158(d)(6) (emphasis added).
 No final determination was ever made on Zheng’s fraudulent asylum application, because she withdrew it at a master calendar hearing, before she testified in support of it and before the IJ issued any decision.

 This language is susceptible of at least two meanings, each of which is potentially problematic.
 Read literally, the statute seems to state that a frivolousness finding concerning an asylum application may take effect only after a final determination is made on the same application.
-If there were never a final determination on the application—if it were withdrawn, for instance—then the frivolousness finding would not take effect at all.
+If there were never a final determination on the application — if it were withdrawn, for instance — then the frivolousness finding would not take effect at all.
 Because an alien may withdraw an asylum application at any time before a decision is issued, see 8 C.F.R. § 103.2(b)(6), this construction would seem to allow an alien to withdraw a materially false application on the eve of a decision without suffering any adverse consequences for the falsehood.
 Needless to say, such an outcome would undermine the potency of the frivolousness bar as a deterrent to lying.

 We recognize that in addition to these two possible meanings, there may be other viable interpretations of the statute, informed by the broader statutory and regulatory framework, legislative history, and other considerations.
 We decline to decide this vexing question of statutory construction, on whose outcome the disposition of this petition depends, without the benefit of the BIA’s views.